Yastrzemski, Sandoval HRs lift Giants over Angels 8-2

 TRAINER’S ROOM

 Giants: OF Austin Slater was out of the lineup for the third straight game due to a right elbow flexor strain.
-Manager Gabe Kapler said Slater has started some throwing but might be confined to the designated hitter role for the short term.
+Kapler said Slater has started some throwing but might be confined to the designated hitter role for the short term.

 Angels: C Jason Castro (neck stiffness) has made some progress, but there is no timetable on when he could rejoin the lineup.